aj2075/Azure-WebAPI-AAD-Authentication/README.md

 # Step by step instructions

-## 1. Building a simple Web API with ASP.Net Core
+## 1. Build a simple Web API with ASP.Net Core

 First make sure you have successfully installed .Net Core and Git on your desktop.
 Then open a command propmt either directly or from visual studio code (Terminal > new Terminal).
 It's perfectly fine if you chose not to install visual studio code, just open the command prompt by typing "cmd" in the search box in the lowerleft corner.